altocodenl/cell/readme.md

             });
 ```

 Then we call `cell.native`, passing the first step of `valuePath` and the `message`.
 If we get something other than `false`, it means this is a native call, so we set the returned value to `newValue`.
+Otherwise, we won't modify `newValue` - if we made it this far without a `newValue`, this is really a reference to nowhere and it should be then responded with an empty text.

 ```js
             var nativeResponse = cell.native (valuePath [0], message);